The Health and Safety Policy sets out Snam Group’s commitment to ensuring the safety and health of workers

 Frequency index: Number of non-commuting accidents with incapacity of at least one day, per millions hours worked

 Gravity index: Number of working days lost in relation to non-commuting accidents with incapacity of at least one day per thousands hours worked.
-Data does not include fatal accidents.
+Data include fatal accidents.

 In-depth analysis is carried out to determine the actual cause of an accident, identify the appropriate corrective action, implement improvements and act on the behavioural styles of the people involved.